SMSF Commercial Lease Agreement

 2. property valuation.

-This is especially if the SMSF is leasing to related parties.
+This is especially true if the SMSF is leasing to related parties.
 Ensure the lease is on an arm’s length basis.
 You need fair market rent.
 Otherwise, the SMSF is taxed at 45% on its non-arm’s length income.

 The SMSF auditor for Commercial Lease reviews: